Press-Register: 20th century

-In 1905, company president John L. Rapier dies, allowing his son Paul to take his position at Rapier and Company, leading up to the next name change from The Daily Register to The Mobile Register.
+In 1905, company president John L. Rapier died, allowing his son Paul to take his position at Rapier and Company, leading up to the next name change from The Daily Register to The Mobile Register.
 Five years later, Frederick I. Thompson became the new owner of the Register.
 The Mobile Item would be the next newspaper to operate under the Mississippi native, who owned a chain of newspapers in Alabama, but it would remain an afternoon paper under the name The Mobile News-Item starting in 1916.
 Publisher Ralph B. Chandler's afternoon newspaper The Mobile Press began publication on April 15, 1929 inside a former church on Jackson and St. Michael Street in downtown Mobile.
 Thompson suffered financially during The Great Depression, allowing his competitor to buy out The Mobile Register in 1932.
 The Mobile Daily Newspapers Incorporated was established to publish the Register as a morning paper, the Press as an afternoon paper, and both papers are combined as the weekend paper The Mobile Press Register.
 For the Press to continue, the Mobile News-Item had to end publication.
 The year 1944 had moments good and bad for the Press Register, starting with a fire stopping the presses for a brief period of time, but with help from the Army Air Corps and a New Orleans printing facility, the newspaper continued publishing.
 On October 1, 1944, The Mobile Press Register began publication at its new facility on 304 Government Street in downtown Mobile after years on St. Louis and Hamilton.
 "No effort has been spared to make it 100% efficient", as the front page article stated that day.
 George M. Cox was the first Press Register editor to work in the building.

 From 1948 to the end of the 1950s, the Press Register owned radio station WABB.
 During the 1950s, the Press Register started its own photograph department under chief photographer Billy Lavender, who used the large Speed Graphic press camera.
 The Honolulu Advertiser received the Press Register's old press machines in 1955, as the Goss Headliner press machine began operation within the Press Register building for the next 47 years.
 At the time of its arrival, the Goss Headliner was commonly referred to as, "the most modern [press machine] to be found anywhere in the world".
 Longtime TV partner WKRG-TV went on the air in 1955.
 S.I.
 Newhouse's newspaper group bought out The Mobile Press Register in 1966.
 Mobile Press founder and Press Register publisher Ralph Chandler would die in 1970, giving William J. Hearin the positions of president and publisher.
 In December 1978, video display terminals became a fixture in the Press Register's newsroom.
 On September 12, 1979, Hurricane Frederic made its arrival on the Alabama Gulf Coast, stopping the Press Register from publication for two days.
 Baldwin County's own paper The Baldwin Press Register began publication in 1988.